-According to the Supreme Court of Japan,25 ‘image right’ is derived from a personal right and each individual has the right to not have his or her image used or published without his or her authorisation, and the ‘publicity right’, which is the right to exclusively utilise an image commercially based on the commercial value of the image itself and is also derived from a personal right.
+According to the Supreme Court of Japan,27 an ‘image right’ is derived from a personal right and each individual has the right not to have his or her image used or published without his or her authorisation, and the ‘publicity right’, which is the right to exclusively utilise an image commercially based on the commercial value of the image itself, is also derived from a personal right.

-According to the Supreme Court of Japan,26 where the unauthorised use of an images is carried out mainly for the purpose of exploiting the image to attract consumers, the use of the image constitutes an infringement of publicity rights.
-In such cases, a right holder can claim for the suspension of the use of the image and compensation for damages.
+According to the Supreme Court of Japan,28 where the unauthorised use of an image is carried out mainly for the purpose of exploiting the image to attract consumers, the use of the image constitutes an infringement of publicity rights, in which case a right holder can claim for the suspension of the use of the image and compensation for damage suffered.

 iii Contractual provisions for exploitation of rights